pengra/data/docs/compass.md

     "... and thousands more ..."
 ]
 ```
+To grab an individual assessment, use `https://data.pengra.io/compas/<assessment_id>`.

 ## Data Source:
 Freedom of Information Act let me obtain a CSV containing these values.
 I simply converted it to an API for future use.
+Some data had to be cleaned before becoming an API endpoint.